santhushark/Sport-Events-Article-Writing-AI-Agent/README.md

-# Article-Writing-AI-Agent
+# Sport-Event-Article-Writing-AI-Agent
-Leveraged Agentic RAG workflow and FastAPI to build a backend Web Application that can write article on cricket players.
+Leveraged Agentic RAG workflow and FastAPI to build a backend Web Application that can write article on Sport events.